 COMPANYNAME Enter your company name as it is recorded in the CMDB.
 (A match is required.)
+DATASETID Enter the ID for the dataset that you created for the adapter (see Reserving an Atrium Dataset).

-18. Select File > Save.

-- 19. To configure email alerts for errors occurring on the Atrium side of the adapter: - a.
+- 18. Select File > Save. - 19.
+To configure email alerts for errors occurring on the Atrium side of the adapter: - a.
 In the BMCAtriumAdapter job, right-click on the Mail step in the center. - b.
 From the option menu, select Edit job entry.